constantineg1/dlclouds/README.md

-# dlclouds - Toolset for Assembling, Training and Deploying Deep Neural Nets in AWS cloud
+# Toolset for Assembling, Training and Deploying Deep Neural Nets in AWS cloud